 Life in the Boarding Department

-The day starts with breakfast at 7.30 in the Dining Hall and everyone is ready to make the short walk up the High Street to school by 8.15.
-Boarders are not allowed back to the boarding house during the day so they must be organised with their sports kit, musical instruments and school books etc before they leave in the morning.
+The day starts with breakfast at 7.30am in the Dining Hall and everyone is ready to make the short walk up the High Street to school by 8.15am.
+Boarders are not allowed back to the Boarding House during the day so they must be organised with their sports kit, musical instruments and school books etc before they leave in the morning.

 At the end of the day they return at 3.00pm and are provided with a snack before supper.
 Those staying at school to attend one of the many clubs or sports matches return slightly later.

-Supervised homework sessions take place every day except on Saturday.
-For Years 7-9 this is held for an hour between 4.15pm and 5.15pm.
-Years 10 and above study between 6.30pm and 8.00pm.
+Supervised homework sessions take place every day between 6.30pm and 7.45pm, except on Saturday.
 During these sessions teaching and non-teaching staff are on hand to help with any difficulties.

-Supper is held at 5.30 and students head off for bed at around 9.30pm.
+Dinner is at 5.30pm, with a further snack at 8.15pm, and students head off for bed at around 9.30pm.

 Activities and events